stevefalco/tline/README.md

 <img src="screenshots/main_screen.png" >

 Here is a sample graph.
-Since we have chosen a 75 Ohm line with a 50 Ohm load, you can see how the impedance varies with length:
+You can see how the impedance varies with length; this happens because the cable and load have different impedances, and hence there are standing waves along the transmission
+line:

 <img src="screenshots/sample_graph.png" >